Can adults have braces?

 Can I whiten my teeth while having orthodontic treatment?

 You can certainly whiten your teeth if you have had any kind of orthodontic treatment, and in fact the results look more amazing if you have had your teeth straightened.
 But we recommend that tooth-whitening is carried out following the completion of orthodontic treatment.

 But don’t braces look awful?
 Can they fit into my lifestyle?
 Will they affect my speech?

 Modern braces are very discreet, and adult patients find it easy to fit them into their busy work or social lifestyle.
 Other than lingual braces (fixed braces on the inside of teeth), orthodontic appliances tend to have no or very minimal effect on your speech, and at Elite Orthodontics we hardly ever hear any adult complain about altered speech.

 Conventional braces have become much smaller and less noticeable than they used to.
 You also tend to see more adults these days wearing braces, and it has now become quite acceptable and usual to see adults showing off their braces.
 Most people also respect those who are taking the time and trouble of having orthodontic treatment to improve their appearance and dental function.

 At our practice we regularly use aesthetic, tooth-coloured or invisible braces to help you feel more confident about wearing an orthodontic appliance.
 Our aim is to help you achieve a great smile that you can always be proud of, but do so in the most pleasant and discreet way possible.

 Are there any age limits to adult orthodontics?

 In general, as long as your gums and jaw bone are healthy, there are no age limits to having braces.
-However, there are other complicating factors such as the ones mentioned above that may limit or preclude orthodontic treatment.
-Your orthodontist will be able to advise you about this.
+However, there are other complicating factors such as the ones mentioned above that may occasionally limit or preclude orthodontic treatment.
+Our specialist orthodontists will be able to advise you about this.